justusthane/justusthane.github.io/garden/self-watering-planters/index.md

   tagline: ''
   order: 35
 ---
-If you have limited outdoor space (a patio? a rented yard you can't dig up?) bucket gardening can be an excellent option.
+If you have limited outdoor space (a patio? a rented yard you can't dig up?) bucket gardening is an excellent option.
 They're also convenient to move around if you have limited sun, they're cheap to make, and the self-watering ones that we're making here only require watering once per week or so.
+They save time, money, and water!

 ![](collage.jpeg)